nologic/blog/_posts/2017-03-19-travel-safe.md

 exit 1
 ```

-Those other lines are a copy/paste by product, since the CRC was already generates I didn't want to take them out.
+Those other lines are a copy/paste by product.
+Since the CRC was already generated, I didn't want to take them out.
 Upon uploading this as a firmware update, the device gave me an error.
 However, doing a network scan, I saw that telnet was open!
 This means that the error was generated by the `exit 1`, rather than by incompatible firmware.

 ```
 $ nmap 192.168.1.1